 There is some indication that Stephen wrote to the contrary, but there is no tangible evidence of his work bearing fruits.

 It is unclear whether Bishops continued to be ordained in Sergius’ line.
-Eventually, a new Bishop of Jerusalem, Anastasisus II, appeared as part of the Quinisext Council of 692.
+The letter of Martin to John of Philadelphia alleges that “Catholic” churches were suffering vacancies, with those who were there being self-elected or politically imposed, in contravention of the canons.
+To correct this, Stephen of Philadelphia was requested to have such bishops both sign a confession of dyothelite faith and submit to “elect[ion] according to the canons.”
+(Allen, Conflict and Negotiation in the Early Church, p.
+214) Eventually, a new Bishop of Jerusalem, Anastasisus II, appeared as part of the Quinisext Council of 692.
 Being that Anastasius was in Constantinople (as opposed to his legate, something that was common for the occupied Bishoprics of Alexandria, Antioch, and Jerusalem), this indicates he was in fact a titular Bishop.
-In other words, he was not elected or consecrated by the locals nor, probably, recognized by the Caliphate.
+In other words, he was not elected or consecrated by the local Jerusalem synod nor, probably, recognized by the Caliphate.

 Vacant Bishoprics, as well as Bishoprics in exile for prolonged periods of time were (thanks to the Caliphate) likewise an issue for Alexandria and Antioch.
 This development, in effect, largely subjugated these Patriarchates, when they were once fiercely independent.
 Constantinople, with its Nicene exile, and Rome, with its Avignon Papacy, would prove not immune to this innovative historical development.
 Before this time, Bishops tended to be people who lived locally, were elected by locals, and were ordained by locals.
 In a real sense, the Bishopric would lose its distinctly local character and would in effect evolve to become a bureaucratic appointment of a centralized Church apparatus, both in the east and the west (and for different reasons).